Do you need to eat fruits and vegetables?

 Nutritional composition of fruits

 Nearly all of the calories in fruit come from sugar — not surprising, given their sweet taste.
 Their net carb counts span a large range: 5 grams to 20 grams of carbs per 100 grams (3.5 ounces) of fruit, depending on the type.
-A single juicy, mid-sized orange would have about 12 grams of carbs and a banana at least 23 grams.
+A single mid-sized orange would have about 12 grams of carbs and a banana at least 23 grams.

 Reviewing the nutrition profiles of different fruits, we see that several are good sources of vitamin C and a few minerals.
-However, the actual nutrient content can vary depending on the type of fruit, how and where it’s grown and stored, and how long it’s been sitting at a stand or grocery shelf.1 In addition, all fruits fall short in key minerals like calcium, magnesium, iron and zinc.
+However, the actual nutrient content can vary depending on the type of fruit, how and where it’s grown and stored, and how long it’s been sitting at a stand or grocery shelf.1 In addition, all fruits fall short in vitamin D and key minerals like calcium, magnesium, iron and zinc.

 Low-carb fruits and berries – the best and the worst